-At South Gosforth First School we only use physical restraint when there is no realistic alternative.
-We expect staff to risk assess and choose the safest alternative.
-This also means that we expect staff to experiment and think creatively about alternatives to physical intervention which may be effective.
+At South Gosforth First School we only use physical restraint or physically hold a child when there is no realistic alternative or the child is posing a danger to themselves or others.
+We expect staff to risk assess and choose the safest alternative to avoid physical restraint if this is possible.
+This also means that we expect staff to think creatively about alternatives to physical intervention which may be effective.
 The paramount consideration is that the action is taken in the interest of the child and that it reduces rather than increases risk.
 Any response to extreme behaviour should be reasonable and proportionate.